Information and links for the Pennsylvania System of School Assessment (PSSA)

-The Red Lion Area School District will be administering the 2018 Pennsylvania System of School Assessment (PSSA) to all students in Grades 3 through 8 during the month of April as outlined below.
+The Red Lion Area School District will be administering the 2019 Pennsylvania System of School Assessment (PSSA) to all students in Grades 3 through 8 during the months of April and May as outlined below.
 Specific dates and times for each building will be determined and communicated to students, parents, and guardians at a later date.

 Parents can assist our efforts and reaffirm the importance of the assessment at home by ensuring their child gets plenty of rest prior to each testing session, is provided a healthful breakfast every morning, and arrives at school on time.
 Please avoid the scheduling of doctor’s appointments and vacations during this time frame; students are required by the PDE to make-up any missed portion of the test within a specific window of time.
 Thank you for your support throughout the PSSA testing sessions.
 If you have additional questions, please feel free to contact your child’s school.

 for the Pennsylvania Department of Education site for more information on the PSSAs.